 Since typically data on plant residues and metabolism are not available in the biocide dossiers, a non-test screening step is introduced in the assessment of large scale spraying and irrigation applications.
 For this screening effect tier, no further metabolite assessment is needed if the risk for the (parent) active substance is unacceptable.
 In addition, in the screening step no further data are initially required for metabolites if the risk for the active substance is acceptable.
 Instead, if an acceptable risk was identified in the risk assessment of the (parent) active substance, then a screening for any potential metabolites should be performed, assuming a 10-times higher toxicity compared to the parent.
 In practise, this means that the standard risk assessment is re-run with the 10-times more toxic effect values.
-For this screening effect tier, no further data are required for metabolites if the risk for the metabolite is acceptable (i.e., PEspg $\leq 10\%$) with the 10-times higher toxicity.
+For this screening effect tier, no further data are required for metabolites if the risk for the metabolite is acceptable (i.e., PESPG $\leq 10\%$ ) with the 10-times higher toxicity.
 If using this approach, the risk is unacceptable, further data are required on metabolites.

 When the screening indicates an unacceptable risk for potential metabolites, an assessment should be performed in line with the EFSA Bee guidance, for large scale outdoor spraying and irrigation.
 Applicants should contact the evaluating competent authority prior to the start of any study and prior to the submission of a dossier containing studies on metabolites.
-In order to select the most appropriate testing strategy, the problem formulation for metabolite assessment should be considered in light of the outcome of the lower tier risk assessment, relevant exposure pathway(s) and plant species.
-For information on residue data, refer to the EFSA Bee guidance Appendix C, however for biocides the exposed plants in most cases are of an unknown and mixed composition.
+To select the most appropriate testing strategy, the problem formulation for metabolite assessment should be considered in light of the outcome of the lower tier risk assessment, relevant exposure pathway(s) and plant species.
+For information on residue data, refer to the EFSA Bee guidance Appendix C. However, for biocides the exposed plants in most cases are of an unknown and mixed composition.
 If one plant species is treated with the biocide, then this species should be included in the residue/plant metabolism studies.
 If a mixture of plant species may be exposed to the biocide, a surrogate species should be included in the studies.
 In line with the EFSA Bee guidance (Appendix C), the submission of a residue trial performed in a surrogate flowering species (for example Phacelia, oilseed rape, or sunflowers) may be considered for the purpose of identification of relevant metabolites in pollen and nectar.

-- A risk assessment for metabolites identified in the available studies (e.g., plant metabolism studies) is triggered when: - residues of metabolites are found at or above 10% TRR (Total Radioactive Residue) and 0.01 mg eq/kg (OECD, 2007) in residue studies in pollen and nectar or metabolism studies in treated plants,
+A risk assessment for the metabolites identified in the available studies (e.g., plant metabolism studies) is triggered when:

+residues of metabolites are found at or above 10% TRR (Total Radioactive Residue) and 0.01 mg eq/kg (OECD, 2007) in residue studies in pollen and nectar or metabolism studies in treated plants, residues of metabolites are found at or above 10% TRR (Total Radioactive Residue) or 0.01 mg eq/kg in residue studies in pollen and nectar or metabolism studies in treated plants, and their parent substance is of acute toxicity to bees (i.e., LD50 < 0.01 μg/bee).